hpc4cmb/toast-bench/README.md

 ### Metrics

 At the end of the job a "Science Metric" is reported.
-This is currently based on the total number of data samples processed and the node-seconds that were used.
-There is an additional scale factor applied to reward the processing of larger data volumes, since this enables more detailed treatment of correlations in the data.
-The metric is computed as:
+This is currently based on the number of detectors, total number of data samples processed and the node-seconds that were used.
+The different exponents in the metric attempt to weight different aspects of the job in an appropriate way.
+For example, often it is critical to process a group of hundreds to several thousands of detectors together in a single job.
+The more observing time we can process in a single job also leads to better quality results.
+The metric is currently computed as:

 ```
-Metric = (1.0e-6 * Total samples)^(Factor) / (Run seconds * Number of nodes)
+Metric = (constant prefactor) x (Number of detectors)^2 x (1.0e-3 * Total samples)^1.2
+            / (Run seconds * Number of nodes)
 ```

 Where the run time only includes the actual science calculations and not the